sofiafausone/JavelinProt/README.md

 # 2020-software-engineering-projects-pk
 starter pk modelling repository

 Checklist:
+#Status update Thurs afternoon:
+- We are implementing the system of classes for different model types.
+- Discussed different methods of dosing (ie linear incrimental) and implemented that (while keeping default single dose option)

-Status update Thurs morning:
+#Status update Thurs morning:
 - We discussed the best structure to have protocol separate from the model(with 1 compartment and 2 compartment models separate), and to separate/specify the types of dosing (sub and ib).
 After trying out a few ideas, we are